-Regarding European micro-regulation, the de Larosière Group rightly discards the US-like choice of transferring the supervisory functions for cross-border intermediaries to the European Central Bank.
+Regarding European micro-regulation, the de Larosière Group rightly discards the idea of transferring the supervisory functions for cross-border intermediaries to the European Central Bank.
 Such a solution would meet with at least three objections: it would exclude intermediaries of the member States that do not belong to the euro area; it would leave out insurance companies, which on the basis of the European Treaty do not come under the jurisdiction of the ECB; and it would ultimately compromise the independence of monetary policy, which, especially in case of crisis, would be squeezed out by agreements between supervisory authorities and governments to rescue intermediaries in difficulty.
 However, the design proposed by the de Larosière Group is cumbersome.
 It is based on the recent institution of supervisory colleges formed by national authorities and envisages the transformation of the CESB, CEIOPS and CESR into authorities responsible for their original sectors.
 These three bodies would constitute the European System of Financial Supervision (ESFS), would have competences in terms of secondary legislation (definition of binding supervisory standards, binding technical decisions applicable to individual intermediaries, licensing and supervision of rating agencies) and would oversee and coordinate the activity of the colleges of supervisors.
 They would also have to coordinate their activity with the European Systemic Risk Council.

-The Commission of the European Communities (2009) fully shares the approach followed by the de Larosière Group.
 However the three bodies of the ESFS would not be transformed into independent regulatory authorities at European level.
-At the most, thanks to their role in developing binding European technical standards and guidelines for national authorities and thanks to their participation in the colleges of supervisors and their consequent ruling capacity in case of irreconcilable disagreements, they could serve to coordinate national authorities in the case of activities of trans-European importance.
-The resulting regulatory setup would be, however, ill-suited to deal with the crucial unsolved problem: the centralization, at macro-area level, of supervision on cross-border intermediaries (Vernon 2008).
+At the most, thanks to their role in the colleges of supervisors, they could serve to coordinate national authorities in the case of activities of trans-European importance.
+The resulting regulatory setup would be cumbersome and ill-suited to deal with the crucial unsolved problem: the centralization, at macro-area level, of supervision on cross-border intermediaries (Vernon 2008).
 What is more, according to the de Larosière Group it would be necessary to wait until 2013 before reducing the three bodies of the ESF to two (with the suppression of the CEIOPS) so as to take some steps toward function-based regulation.

-These observations point back to my previous proposal: the creation of a two-pillar regulatory structure for the European Union that interacts and coordinates with the corresponding authorities of the member States and with the international macro-prudential organizations.
+These observations point back to my previous proposal: the creation of a twopillar regulatory structure for the European Union that interacts and coordinates with the corresponding authorities of the member States and with the international macro-prudential organizations.
 Together with a strengthening of the standards of national implementation of the Community directives, this regulatory setup would make it less likely that a financial crisis like the present one "can happen again" in the coming years.
 But such a result depends on the ability of regulation and supervision to prevent systemic risks, for the market is indeed unable to manage and reabsorb risks of that type once they have penetrated the economic and financial fabric.
 This involves the government or the State in their function as insurers of last resort.
 Accordingly, before concluding this essay, it will be appropriate to address the following questions: Has the financial crisis left a clear and present danger of systemic risks in its wake?
 If such risks do exist, can they be detected and contained by macro-prudential supervision?
 What does the State's function as insurer of last resort actually entail?